 Brominated vegetable oil — vegetable oil modified by bromine, a pungent, deep red oily chemical — is used as an emulsifier in citrus-flavored beverages to keep the flavoring from separating and floating to the top.
 Bromine is also commonly used in flame retardants.

 Filmed at the Emerging Science of Carbohydrate Restriction and Nutritional Ketosis, Scientific Sessions at The Ohio State University.
-Nina Teicholz presented at a dinner session:
+Nina Teicholz presented at a dinner session.

-Prof Chris Knobbe, Founder of Cure CMD foundation.
+Professor Chris Knobbe, Founder of Cure CMD foundation.

 This paper concludes that Specific dietary and lifestyle factors are independently associated with long-term weight gain, with a substantial aggregate effect and implications for strategies to prevent obesity.

-deep-fried in vegetable oils much more so that plain potatoes or for example potatoes mashed with butter or cream.
+The most fattening foods identified are potato chips and potato crisps. i.e. potatoes which have been deep-fried in vegetable oils, much more so that plain potatoes or, for example potatoes mashed with butter or cream.

-If you want to find out more about the science behind vegetable oils and the connection to obesity and
+If you want to find out more about the science behind vegetable oils and the connection to obesity and non-communicable disease, you can subscribe here.

-Tucker has kindly allowed me to make one available here
+Tucker has kindly allowed me to make one available here for you to see.

 You can subscribe directly to him to find out more (also free).

-Multiple pieces of evidence here for seed oils in Alzhiemer's Disease progression.
 Oxidized LA is a primary source of the DNA damage measure used.
 HNE is a toxin from seed oils that induces mitochondrial dysfunction, reduced ATP, and beta-amyloid production.
 RLIP and glutathione are both part of HNE detoxifying system, both are impaired by high levels of HNE.

-H/T @tuckergoodrich on X
+@tuckergoodrich on X.

 https://www.sciencedirect.com/science/article/abs/pii/S0925443923002983